Calibrating Verbalized Confidence with Self-Generated Distractors: Related Work

 \section{Related Work}

-\myparagraph{Considering Multiple Answers for Verbalized Confidence.} The approach most related to \method is to have the model consider several candidates within a single prompt and assign confidences to them \citep{tian2023justaskcalibrationstrategies, kadavath2022languagemodelsmostlyknow, wang2024calibratingverbalizedprobabilitieslarge}.
-Similarly, \cite{chhikara2025mindconfidencegapoverconfidence} samples answers and presents them in the context as distractors.
+\myparagraph{Considering Multiple Answers for Verbalized Confidence.} The approach most related to \method is to have the model consider several candidates within a single prompt and assign confidences to them \citep{tian2023justaskcalibrationstrategies, kadavath2022languagemodelsmostlyknow, wang2024calibratingverbalizedprobabilitieslarge, chhikara2025mindconfidencegapoverconfidence}.
 A subtle but crucial distinction between these methods and \method is that if we present all the candidates together, we become unable to gauge the probabilistic coherence of the confidence estimates, i.e. whether they form a valid probability distribution, since LLMs can satisfy probabilistic coherence via simple arithmetic.
 In \cref{sec:preliminary-study}, we show that the probabilistic coherence of confidence estimates is correlated with answer correctness.
 Instruction-tuned LLMs have a tendency to assert confidence even when it is undue \citep{openai2023gpt4, leng2025tamingoverconfidencellmsreward, sun2025largelanguagemodelsoverconfident, xu2025languagemodelsmirrorhuman}, leading joint prompting to suffer similar issues of overconfidence as vanilla prompting.
 With independent prompting, we can expose and account for inconsistencies in self-declared knowledge.
 In \cref{sec:expts}, we empirically verify that our method leads to better calibration than joint prompting for verbalized confidence.

 \myparagraph{Confidence Estimation in Long-form Generation.} While historically confidence estimation has mostly been applied to classification \citep{houlsby2011bayesianactivelearningclassification}, multiple-choice \citep{jiang2021knowlanguagemodelsknow}, and short-form QA \citep{xiong2024llmsexpressuncertaintyempirical}, with the advent of LLMs it has increasingly been considered for long-form generation.
 Since token-level uncertainty is often ill-suited for representing claim-level uncertainty, the primary approaches have been self-consistency and verbalized confidence \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination, zhang2024luqlongtextuncertaintyquantification, zhang2025reinforcementlearningbetterverbalized}.
 We propose a method to normalize verbalized confidence, enabling \method to combine the complementary confidence signals in these two prior approaches.